reasonml/reasonml.github.io/docs/imperative-loops.md

 ## Tips & Tricks

 There's no loop-breaking `break` keyword (nor early `return` from functions, for that matter) in Reason.
-In general, prefer `map`/`filter`/`reduce` over imperative loops.
 However, we can break out of a while loop easily through using a [mutable binding](mutation.md).

 ```reason
 Random.self_init();